Arthur Morris/BIRDS AS ART

 What’s Up?

-Today is Friday 23 September 2022.
-I headed down to the lake early for a walk/rope flow walk and some vulture photography.
+Today is Saturday 22 October 2022.
+I began working on this blog post a bit before 1pm — better late than never keeps the streak alive.
+I just finished my “A Bird Photographer’s” Story Master Class at OKC PhotoCon.
+It was well received.
 Wherever you are, and whatever you are doing, I hope that you too have a great day.
-This blog post took about two hours to prepare makes one hundred eighty-two days in a row with a new one.
+This blog post took about an hour to prepare and makes two hundred-ten days in a row with a new one.

 Please remember to use the B&H and Amazon links that are found on most blog pages and to use the BIRDSASART discount code at checkout when purchasing your new gear from Bedfords to get 3% back on your credit card and enjoy free second-day air FedEx.
 Please, also, consider joining a BAA IPT.
 You will be amazed at how much you will learn!